Safety Committees

 - Meeting Schedule

-Membership on the OSH Council shall consist of the Chair of the Biosafety Committee, the Hazardous Materials Committee, the Radiation Safety Committee, and the Chairs of the Unit Safety Committees.
+Membership on the OSH Council shall consist of the Chair of the Biosafety Committee, the Radiation Safety Committee, the Reactor Safety and Audit Committee, and the Chairs of the Unit Safety Committees.
 Additional members shall include one representative each from the Faculty Senate, the Student Senate, and the Graduate Student Association.
-Ex-officio members shall be the Director of the Environmental Health and Safety Center, the Associate Vice Chancellor for Research, Extension and Outreach, the Associate Vice Chancellor for Business, and the Coordinator of the University Safety Hotline Program.
+Ex officio members shall be the Senior Associate Vice Chancellor for Environmental Health and Public Safety, the Director of Environmental Health and Safety, the Director of Compliance, and the Manager of Occupational Health and Safety.

 The Council shall meet at least two times a year and, with staff assistance from the Environmental Health and Safety Center, issue an annual review of Safety and Health at North Carolina State University.
-The Chancellor shall personally call to order the first meeting of each academic year and shall provide a charge to the Council in person.
+The Chancellor may call to order the first meeting of each academic year and provide a charge to the Council in person.

 Athletics Representative – Bob Erickson